craflin/mare/README.md

 ### Windows

-Git and Visual Studio 2010 (or newer) are required to compile Mare on Windows (e.g. Windows Xp, Windows 7). https://github.com/craflin/mare.git has the be cloned into a working directory.
-The directory "VS2010" of the working copy will then contain the project files for Visual Studio that can be used to compile the program.
-The resulting binary file (mare.exe) can be found in the directory "Debug" or "Release" depending on the configuration that was used to compile the program.
+Compiling Mare on Windows requires Git and Visual Studio 2010 (or newer, e.g Visual Studio 2013 Express).
+You should start off with cloning https://github.com/craflin/mare.git to create your working copy of the source tree.
+Once your working copy is ready, navigate to its root directory and call "generate.bat --vcxproj=2010" (or 2012, or 2013).
+This will create an unoptimized build of Mare (Debug/mare.exe) and generate project files for Visual Studio of the given version.
+The project files can be opened in Visual Studio to create a build with optimized (Release) code.

 ### GNU/Linux